j-hagedorn/journals_of/content/poems/2019-02-25-1p36-11-what-touches-distances.md

 ONLY ACROSS THE FEVER-BORDERED FLESH
 WE LONG, REACH, SAMPLE, MIX & MAKE, BECOME.
-ALONE YOU'RE NOT ENOUGH.
+YOU'RE NOT ENOUGH.
 </font>

 My fingers end where yours begin: a loop
 that spans our whole divided life.
 Whatever drew
 your arms to vine my shoulders, brought me to

-be this broken, punctuated self: with all the elements,
+be this broken, punctuated man: with all the elements,
-with growling wind and lizards flickering through
+and growling wind, and lizards flickering through
-its walls, and holes where lights & rain spill in.
+its walls.
+With holes where lights & rain spill in.

+If we'll select our remade bodies then,
+wherever this biology extends,
+I want to share with you: enlarge

+this single cell to be all entrance,
+greeting you
+ever again, again

+coming to and going
+<font size="2">TOUCHING OUR SKIN</font>, delighted
+<font size="2">TO FIND</font> you in.